sinitame/apple-foundation-model-internals/notes/01-model-assets.md

 A central artifact in most of the model bundles is an `.hwx` file, for example: `lora_32_prompt_opt_256_64/multiprocedure/model.hwx`.
 It's a 774MB, which is more realistic for a heavily quantized 3B LLM (more on that later).

-This file doesn’t match any public format.
-Using a hex editor, I see what looks like headers and segment tables that correspond to the structure reverse-engineered by 0xspacer.
-From public research, .hwx files are compiled binary graphs targeting ANE, baked for a specific Apple Silicon variant, and strictly requiring all tensor shapes to be fixed at compile time.
+This file doesn’t match any public format, but from public research, .hwx files are compiled binary graphs targeting ANE, baked for a specific Apple Silicon variant (e.g., M3 Pro).

-This file encodes an ANE-executable graph, precompiled for a specific hardware generation (e.g., M3 Pro).

 We have just confirmed another interesting thing !
 Apple fundation models are executed on the ANE 🏎️